Cresspresso/Deliberator/Assets/BisonAlphaProduction/Readme.txt

 - F3 to toggle debug info for playtesting.
 - K to pause/unpause the remaining steps.
+- F6 to go into free camera mode.

 You can find a level select screen by starting the game and going to "Playtest Tools" in the pause menu.